 If you’d like me to tag myself, I would rather say that I am an introverted loner.
 Although I am not fond of titles, but this is the closest I can get, if I put myself into a box.

 To understand why some people enjoy being alone, and make it their lifestyle.
-Here I’ll discuss why one chooses to be a lone wolf in a world that works well in groups.
+Here I’ll discuss why one chooses to be a lone wolf in a society that chases groups.

 Don’t miss this: What makes Loner a “Lone Wolf”

 When a child learns how things operate in the world.
 The kind of experiences he/she shares within the household, and outside.
 He gets to know more about himself based on those experiences and the relationships he forms with people around.